taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"Maybe there's leftovers at the Central Hearth..."*

-Another scratch at Asoka's sleeping bubble.
+They both look up at the sound of a scratch on Asoka's sleeping bubble.
 Asoka and Iri exchange a glance, then Asoka sighs.

 Asoka: *"Fine, I'll get up."*